ohenley/ib-ada/readme.md

 ## Usage
 Being library code, ib-ada is meant to be driven by another application.
 See [ib-rest](https://github.com/ohenley/ib-rest).
-This library intended interface resides in the calls exposed by ib_ada-communication.ads.
+This library intended interface resides in the calls exposed by `ib_ada-communication.ads`.

 ## Acknowledgments
-- Thanks to @erdewit for his [ib_insync](https://github.com/erdewit/ib_insync) work which provided a sound 'reverse engineering map'.
+- Thanks to @erdewit for his [ib_insync](https://github.com/erdewit/ib_insync) work which provided a sound reverse engineering 'map'.
-- Thanks to @maxicus for his [ib-tws-api](https://github.com/maxicus/ib-tws-api) work which provided a sound 'reverse engineering map'.
+- Thanks to @maxicus for his [ib-tws-api](https://github.com/maxicus/ib-tws-api) work which provided a sound reverse engineering 'map'.